rderelle/fastlin/README.md

 + nb_files: 'single' or 'paired'-end files
 + k_cov: theoretical kmer coverage of the fastq files(s) based on the number of extracted kmers
 + mixture: pure ('no') or mixed ('yes') sample
-+ lineages: lineages detected in the sample with their kmer occurences within paratheses
++ lineages: detected lineages (median kmer occurences within paratheses)
 + log_barcodes: kmer barcodes passing the minimum occurence threshold, indicated by their kmer occurence and grouped by lineages

 Here is a simple example: